 I try to travel as much as possible - usually alone, but sometimes with friends.
-Sometimes I relate my experiences in my travel blog, but not often.
+I don’t normally take pictures or keep a journal or anything, so this is mostly for me to remember where I’ve been.
 Alphabetically by region, then country, I’ve been to:

 - Canada: Vancouver, Victoria, Montreal, Jasper, Lake Louise

 - Mexico: Cancun, Chichen Itza, Tulum, Valladolid, Playa del Carmen, Cozumel